-Read this manual carefully before you use this product and keep it handy for future reference.
+Read this manual carefully before you use this machine and keep it handy for future reference.
+For safe and correct use, be sure to read the Safety Information in "About This Machine" before using the machine.

 Introduction

 This manual contains detailed instructions and notes on the operation and use of this machine.
 For your safety and benefit, read this manual carefully before using the machine.
 Keep this manual in a handy place for quick reference.